Montyro/Montyro/README.md

 ## Welcome! 👋

-🧠 Hi, I'm Javier Montalvo, a Computer Vision researcher.
-I completed my PhD at the VPULab (Universidad Autónoma de Madrid) and have a background in Mathematics and Computer Science.
+🧠 Hi, I’m Javier Montalvo, an Applied ML Engineer with a PhD in Computer Vision.
+I build production CV models, training pipelines, and applied ML systems.

 <!--📄 You can find a portfolio of my papers and projects on [my website](https://jmontalvo-cv.vercel.app/).-->